 Life-long learning

-Permaculture in schools program
+Permaculture in schools’ program

 In recognition of the role of young people in ensuring the long-term sustainability of Timor-Leste and our planet, Permatil focuses on initiatives to help youth lead the way for the future.
-As a result of Permatil’s work and advocacy, Timor-Leste is the first country to incorporate a permaculture school gardens program in the national primary curriculum.
+As a result of Permatil’s work and advocacy, Timor-Leste is the first country to incorporate a permaculture school gardens program in the national primary and middle-school curriculum.

 Living laboratories